Gold Inches Higher With Washington in Focus

 ADVERTISEMENT

 Investors were also paying close attention to the dollar's moves, as gold and other dollar-denominated metals become cheaper to foreign buyers when the U.S. currency falls.
-The WSJ Dollar Index, which tracks the U.S. currency against a basket of 16 others, was recently down 0.3%.
+The WSJ Dollar Index, which tracks the U.S. currency against a basket of 16 others, was recently down less than 0.1%.

 The dollar inched lower after the Journal reported that the Republican tax plan, scheduled to be officially released later in the day, aims to permanently chop the corporate tax rate from 35% to 20%, compress the number of individual income tax brackets and repeal the taxes paid by large estates starting in 2024.

-Among base metals, copper for December delivery climbed 0.3% to $3.1520 a pound.
+Among base metals, copper for December delivery closed up less than 0.1% at $3.1435 a pound.
 The industrial metal sits near three-year highs, buoyed by a positive global economic backdrop, strong demand from China and the prospect that electric vehicles will stoke demand for base metals moving forward.

 Write to Amrith Ramkumar at amrith.ramkumar@wsj.com and David Hodari at David.Hodari@dowjones.com